hydroffice/hyo2_soundspeed/docs/in_brief.rst

 .. index:: transmission; supported protocols

-* Persistent storage of collected SSP data
+* Persistent storage of collected SSP data in a SQLite database